A Bold Vision

 - Advocacy, financing, sustainability

-In these areas, we conduct cutting edge operational research, provide direct technical assistance, and build capacity at the sub-national, national, and regional levels.
-Partnerships are core to maximizing MEI’s work and impact around the world.
+In these areas, we conduct cutting edge operational research, provide direct technical assistance, and build capacity at the subnational, national, and regional levels.
+Partnerships are core to maximizing the MEI’s work and impact around the world.
 We closely collaborate with national malaria programs and local institutions to implement tailored and sustainable approaches.
-Through this work, we aim to support the efforts of national malaria programs and partners to collectively achieve population-level impact towards the elimination of malaria.
+Through this work, we support the efforts of national malaria programs and partners to collectively achieve population-level impact towards the elimination of malaria.

 The MEI has helped put the global goal of elimination on the map.
 Over the last two decades, more than twenty countries have eliminated the disease – and over half the world’s countries are now malaria-free.
 Together, we can reach a universal vision: to improve the lives of millions of people across the world by ending malaria once and for all.